30 Free Things to Do in Edinburgh By A Local

 7. Grassmarket

-Predominantly known for its pub crawl options, there are a couple of free attractions in Edinburgh’s Grassmarket.
+Predominantly known for its pub crawl options, Edinburgh’s Grassmarket has a couple of free attractions.

 Sniff the food stalls at the Saturday farmer’s market, take a photo of the colourful Victoria Street with its cobbled stones and enjoy the short hike up The Vennel stairs for views of Castle Rock and Edinburgh Castle.